Cersei Lannister: A Dance with Dragons

 To gain release from her imprisonment, Cersei confesses to several of the lesser charges against her, including post-marital affairs, but does not confess to having murdered her husband King Robert, nor that her children are the product of incest.
 Cersei is nevertheless punished with a walk of atonement, forcing her to strip and walk naked through the capital in full view of the public.

 With Cersei confined to the Red Keep awaiting trial, the realm is governed by Pycelle and Kevan.
 However, at the nadir of Cersei's fortunes, Varys reappears at the capital and assassinates both Pycelle and Kevan, as their competent leadership threatened to undo the damage Cersei's misrule had done.

 TV adaptation

 Cersei Lannister is played by Lena Headey in the television adaption of the book series.
+Prior to Headey's casting, Tricia Helfer auditioned for the role.

 In October 2014, Headey and several other key cast members, all contracted for six seasons of the series, renegotiated their deals to include a potential seventh season and salary increases for seasons 5, 6, and 7.
 The Hollywood Reporter called the raises "huge", noting that the deal would make the performers "among the highest-paid actors on cable TV".
 Deadline Hollywood put the number for season 5 at "close to $300,000 an episode" for each actor, and The Hollywood Reporter wrote in June 2016 that the performers would each be paid "upward of $500,000 per episode" for season 7 and the potential season 8.
 In 2017, Headey became one of the highest paid actors on television and will earn £2 million per episode for the show.